EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Findings

 \subsection{\systemName Feature Use and Perceived Value (RQ2)}

-In this section, we discuss how the individual features of \\\systemName helped overcome different challenges in developing evaluation plans while also streamlining the thought process.
-In particular, three features, metrics graph, metrics list, and outcomes, are regarded as the most effective.
+In this section, we discuss how features of \systemName{} helped overcome various challenges in developing evaluation plans while also streamlining the thought process.
+In particular, three features, metrics graph, metrics list, and outcomes, were regarded as the most effective.